 |BFD308||Professional practice and industry issues 6|

-For details of fees per unit, download the Bachelor of Fashion Design 2019 tuition fees (Word - 36kb).
+For details on ATAR-based offers, download the 2020 ATAR-based Offers for the Bachelor of Fashion Design (Word - 57kb).

 For details of credit points, learning outcomes, weekly contact hours, assessments, pre-requesites and co-requisites, download the Bachelor of Fashion Design subject summary (Word 54-kb)